Digitalis purpurea - Red foxglove

 Digitalis Purpurea - Red Slow

-Digitalis Purpurea is an impressive plant that can reach a height of up to 150 centimeters.
+Digitalis purpurea is an impressive plant that can reach a height of up to 150 centimeters.
 It forms a rosette made of large, elongated, torn-shaped leaves, which are roughly serrated and hairy.
 The leaves are hairy on the underside, while the top is dark green and rough.
 The upright, unexpected flower stem rises from the leaf rosette and carries a variety of striking, tubular flowers, which are arranged in dense, grape -like inflorescences.

-The flowers of Digitalis Purpurea are usually purple colors, with variants with white, pink or yellow flowers.
+The flowers of Digitalis purpurea are usually purple colors, with variants with white, pink or yellow flowers.
 Each flower is 4 to 6 centimeters long, hairy on the outside and often provided with darker spots and a speckled pattern on the inside, which gives them a conspicuous appearance.
 The flowers are cygomorphic, that is, they have a bilateral symmetry, and their shape resembles a thimble, which gave the plant its common name.

 The flowering period of the red foxglove extends from June to August.
 After pollination by insects, especially bees, the plant develops small, egg -shaped capsules that contain numerous tiny seeds.
 These seeds are spread by the wind and can germinate quickly under favorable conditions.